Whatever Happened to Britannic, Titanic's Younger Sister?

 The government funded what was left of her initial construction and began converting her into a hospital ship.
 Repainted white and adored with a green stripe and bright red crosses, Britannic was given the designation of HMHS and the number 9618.
 She set sail on her maiden voyage on December 23,1915.

 November 12, 1916 started like any other day for the Britannic.
 Setting sail on her sixth voyage as a hospital ship from Southhampton to the Mediterranean Sea.
 Shortly after 8am, an explosion rattled the ship violently.
 Ground zero: cargo holds 2 and 3.
 Shockwaves damaged three of her watertight bulkheads.
 To make matters worse, the watertight doors in the fireman's passage malfunctioned, likely knocked off their rails in the explosion.
-Other watertight doors in the cargo holds also failed, either due to similar damage, a loss of power or other factors.
-It reason has never been determined.
+Other watertight doors in the cargo holds also failed, either due to similar damage, a loss of power or other factors such that have never been officially determined.
 As such, water simply poured into the lower decks unimpeded.

 Unlike her sister Titanic, which sank in the middle of the night hundreds of miles from shore, Britannic was sinking in broad daylight less than three miles from the nearest beach.
 Captain Charles Bartlett ordered the lifeboats prepared and distress signals sent.
 Britannic's SOS was heard by several ships in the area who were quick to respond.
-What those on board Britannic didn't know, the shockwave from the explosion had snapped her aerial communication antennas.
+What those on board Britannic didn't know, the shockwave from the explosion had snapped her aerial communication antennas clean off her masts.
 So while she could transmit her SOS, she couldn't receive any replies acknowledging it.

 Despite her damaged watertight doors, Britannic only had five compartments flooded.
 This was her superior revised design over Titanic and should have saved the ship.
 However, against regulations, nurses had opened nearly all of Britannic's lower portholes in an attempt to vent the ship's wards against the harsh Mediterranean climate.
 These open holes in the ship tilted underwater after the explosion and promptly sealed the ship's fate.
 A sixth compartment began to flood, game over.